rushi-the-neural-arch/TCS-HumAIn---Taxonomy-Classification/README.md

 You will need to isntall the following modules to run this code successfully.
 The entire code is written in Python3

-NOTE : The training time would be more than 1-2 hour but mainly depends on your hardware limitations.

 (1) Pandas